shanchih/Seaspan/payroll_error_handle_strategy.md

 The recommended strategy is:

 * Reject payload if not able to identify unique active assignment numbers otherwise **always send the full batch** to HDL, even if some records contain errors such as incorrect elementname
-  * How OIC notifiy the boundary system? through email?
+  * OIC sends error notification via email (given no callback API)
 * **Use HDL as the authoritative validation engine** , relying on its native eligibility, costing, and business rules
 * Use a common utility (OIC_HCM_LOAD_IMPORT_DATA integration) : This includes
   * Picking up the generated HDL zip file